michaeloneil-lang/Latin-102/translastion3.md

 >>The horses names were Podargus Lampon Xanthus and Dinus

 B.
-1. Jove is accusative, The construction is two nouns.
+1. Jove is accusative, The construction is two nouns. ❌
-2. Stercus is Nominative because it is the subject of the sentence
+2. Stercus is Nominative because it is the subject of the sentence ❌ **It's not the subject in your translation.
+Who did the cleaning?**
 3. 3rd declension masculine singular accusative
 4. The verbal unit is a simple sentence with a noun and a verb
-5. Nominative masculine plural. antecedent is Carne
+5. Nominative masculine plural. antecedent is Carne ❌
 6. sum, es, esse

-C.
+C.❌